NREL/PVade/docs/how_to_guides/examples/Flag_2D.rst

 Flag 2D
 ===========
-The Flag 2D example is used to benchmark PVade.
+The Flag 2D problem from Turek and Hron [1]_ is used to benchmark PVade.